GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

  - Slider - Keeps orientations together but allows movement on the X axis
  - D6 - Fully customizable joint type that can be used for implementing all previously mentioned joints, as well as configure new types

-All joints are components derived from @ref bs::CJoint "Joint".
+All joints are components derived from @bs::CJoint.
 Before we talk about individual joint types, lets cover the functionality shared by all joints.

-# Basics {#joints_a}
+# Basics
 All joints require two bodies to influence.
 You can also choose to specify *null* for one of the bodies, in which case the other body is assumed to move relative to an immovable reference frame.
 Note that at least one body attached to a joint must be movable.

-To assign bodies to a joint call @ref bs::CJoint::setBody "CJoint::setBody()".
-The method accepts a @ref bs::JointBody "JointBody" parameter specifiying which of the two bodies two assign the value to, and a **Rigidbody** component representing the body (or null).
+To assign bodies to a joint call @bs::CJoint::setBody.
+The method accepts a @bs::JointBody parameter specifiying which of the two bodies two assign the value to, and a **Rigidbody** component representing the body (or null).

 ~~~~~~~~~~~~~{.cpp}
 // Create a rigidbody to manipulate with the joint